Nick-PY0/Chessli/README.md

 Inno Setup will create an installer for Chessli in the output directory you specify.

 ## **🎉 You're Done!**
 You now have a fully functional installer for Chessli.
+If you have any problems you can leave a Issue report on GitHub.
 You can share the installer or use it to easily set up Chessli on other systems.
 The GUI should look like this:

 ![image](https://github.com/user-attachments/assets/76f0dc3b-f3ed-40a0-a4fc-12dfe0ee6574)